Thomas ap Catesby Jones

-Thomas ap Catesby Jones (24 April 1790 – 30 May 1858) was a U.S. Navy commissioned officer during the War of 1812 and the Mexican–American War.
+Commodore Thomas ap Catesby Jones (24 April 1790 – 30 May 1858) was a United States Navy officer who served in the War of 1812 and Mexican–American War.

-Early life and education
+Early life

 Thomas ap Catesby Jones was born on 24 April 1790 in Westmoreland County, Virginia, to Catesby and Lettice (Turberville) Jones.
 The Jones family had originated in Wales and the middle name "ap Catesby" was a gesture to the patronymic surnames traditionally used in Wales; Thomas ap Catesby in Welsh means "Thomas, son of Catesby".

 Jones' father died on 23 September 1801 leaving the family destitute.
 Jones and his older brother, Roger were taken in by an uncle, Meriwether Jones of Richmond, Virginia.
 His mother died in December 1804 after a long illness leaving Jones an orphan at age 14.
 His uncle provided for his and his brother's education at Richmond Academy until the expense of private school became a burden.
 They studied with a private tutor after leaving the school.
 Roger Jones later became Adjutant General of the U.S. Army.

 War of 1812

-Jones was appointed a midshipman in the U.S. Navy on 22 November 1805 at the age of fifteen.
+Jones was appointed a midshipman in the United States Navy on 22 November 1805 at the age of fifteen.
 Owing to a lack of openings for midshipmen he was not ordered to active duty.
 He was furloughed home and advised to study geography, navigation, and surveying so that his chances of getting an active assignment would improve.
 After the Chesapeake–Leopard affair, the Navy mobilized its gunboats and Jones was ordered to report to Norfolk, Virginia, where he was assigned to gunboat No. 10, reporting the first week of August 1807.

-Thomas Jones received honors for bravery at the Battle of Lake Borgne (1814), Louisiana, delaying the British before the Battle of New Orleans.
+Jones received honors for bravery at the 1814 Battle of Lake Borgne in Louisiana, where despite being defeated, he succeeded in delaying the British advance prior to the Battle of New Orleans.